 - Lent Coloring Pages for Children

-Lent Lessons for Children’s Church
+Lent Lessons and Activities for Children’s Church

 Lent can be meaningful for kids too!
 Use these free printables about Lent for Kids church or Sunday School.
 These lessons are based on the parable stories, this study will help kids find their part in the Kingdom Work of Jesus.
 Each of the five Lent lessons addresses “walking his ways” with a different theme.

-Explore Each Lesson
+Explore Each Lent Lesson Plan

 - Parable of Two Sons (Matthew 21:28-32)